air-job-manager/manager-api-docs/source/includes/_auth_headers.md

 </aside>

 <aside class="warning">
   Be careful where you paste your tokens.
 JWTs are credentials which can grant access to resources.
-If someone elses has a token that you emmitted, you`ll be impersonated by this person while he is using the API.
+If someone elses has a token that you emmitted, you'll be impersonated by this person while he is using the API.
 </aside>